Harpagifer bispinis

 Harpagifer bispinis, the Magellan plunderfish, is a species of ray-finned fish within the family Harpagiferidae.
 The species is found in the south Pacific and south Atlantic around the Straits of Megellan, south of Chile and Argentina.
 Other areas it is found near around this range include Patagonia, the Falkland Islands, Isla de los Estas, and some subantarctic islands.

 Biology & ecology

-Harpagifer bispinis is a demersal fish, mainly inhabiting shallow inshore waters up to 50 meters below sea level, often occurring in tide pools, under rocks, and among kelp feeding on small crustaceans.
-The species has been recorded to reach a maximum length of 10 centimeters, however most individuals are found less than 7 centimeters in length.
+Harpagifer bispinis is a demersal fish, mainly inhabiting shallow inshore waters up to 50 m below sea level, often occurring in tide pools, under rocks, and among kelp feeding on small crustaceans.
+The species has been recorded to reach a maximum length of 10 cm, however most individuals are found less than 7 cm in length.
 Females guard eggs that are deposited in a nest constructed for a 4 month incubation period.
 It is an important ecological prey item for animals such as sea birds and penguins.

 Conservation

 Harpagifer bispinis has been classified as a 'Least concern' species by the IUCN Red List as despite its small range, it is common and abundant with no known major threats.
 It may be consumed by the Chinook salmon which is invasive within its range, however this is not thought to be a major threat to the species population.
 No species-specific conservation measures have been made towards the fish.